nopcorn/DuckDuckC2/README.md

 *Note: you'll have to deploy this somewhere internet-facing to use it.
 If you just want a quick way to try this, see the demo section above*

 The provided server-side is a basic [Flask](https://flask.palletsprojects.com/en/) app which will accept requests for `/image.jpg`.
 It returns the `innocent-cat-pic.jpg` file.
-If a `cmd` paramter containing a shell command is provided to the endpoint, it will execute the command and return the result embedded in the image.
+If a `cmd` parameter containing a shell command is provided to the endpoint, it will execute the command and return the result embedded in the image.
 Make the required changes to `server.py` before using.

 ```
 cd server